 An extremely poorly kept secret in today’s America is the straight man’s questionable practice of rating women on a scale of 1 to 10.
 Far from being the product of the current fetishistic quantification of practically everything, I assume the practice either antedates or originated with the movie 10, which, in 1979, made an icon of Bo Derek (and misled white women into thinking that corn rows were a good idea.)
 Such was the impact of the “10” concept at the time that my father capitalized on it with a TV special called Women Who Rate a 10.
-Eric Estrada – who literally played a figurative pig on TV – was one of the hosts, Victoria Principal was among the headliners, and an entire act was devoted to “real 10s,” of which I believe Leontyne Price and (at my teenage and very unstraight urging) ballerina Suzanne Farrell were examples.
+Eric Estrada – who literally played a figurative pig on CHIPs – was one of the hosts, Victoria Principal was among the headliners, and an entire act was devoted to “real 10s,” of which I believe Leontyne Price and (at my teenage and very unstraight urging) ballerina Suzanne Farrell were examples.
 (What’s more humiliating than being a 2?
 Being a “real 10”.)

 The 1 to 10 practice has been railed against for decades (Disney Channel recently did an episode of Liv & Maddie that climaxed with the girls in the cast standing with bags over their heads as a means of somehow embarrassing the boys and their rating system), but it persists, perhaps only as a means of creating a communal experience of watching all the girls go by.
 (In defense of the practice, I’m sure that, if they had a numbering system in their bird brains, lady house finches would have exactly the same sort of system for evaluating their male counterparts, based on their monomaniacal fixation on potential mates’ red markings.)